hasura/axiom/README.md

 Deploying new metadata
 -

-This one is a lot easier.
 Any metadata change that you've tested locally and against `axiom-test` can be rolled out in a couple of seconds with the deploy script.
 The deploy script will run a JWT deployment and a No-Auth deployment before applying No-Auth as the project API.

 ```
-./scripts/deploy/deploy.sh $REGION
+# Run the deploy script
+./scripts/deploy/deploy.mjs

+# ?
+Select a context region to set: default
+# ?
+Do you want to perform a complete rebuild? no

 ```

 Supported regions